Albin Marine: History

-1971, the company was renamed to Albin Marin.
+1971, the company was renamed to Albin Marin, while Albin Marine was used in english-speaking countries.
 Some of its later sailboats were produced under contract in Taiwan.
 The company produced sailboats from 19 to 41 ft length overall, many of which were designed by Swedish designers Peter Norlin and Per Brohäll.

-In 1973, Albin Marin was sold to Pribo, and in 1982, Albin Marine filed for bankruptcy.
+In 1973, Albin Marin was sold to Pribo, and in 1982, it filed for bankruptcy.
 The insolvency assets was bought to create Nya Albin Marin, and further boats were produced, later also by other boat builders.
 In 2008 the company's brand was purchased by an American company and it was used for a line of powerboats.